 Budget management of domestic RHI

-The budget for the domestic RHI will also be managed using degression.
+The budget for the domestic RHI is also managed using degression.
 This is a gradual reduction of tariffs for new applicants once certain trigger levels of spend are reached.

-DECC will publish monthly and quarterly forecasts for the domestic RHI.
-The first of these is set to be published at the end of June 2014.
+DECC publishes monthly and quarterly forecasts for the domestic RHI.
+The first monthly forecast was published in June 2014 and quarterly announcement by 1st September 2014. .